 How do ITV classes work?

-The classroom in which the instructor is located is the host site.
+The classroom in which the instructor is located in the host site.
 The classrooms where additional individuals or groups of students are at are called remote or receiving sites.
-Each classroom contains equipment which may be similar to the following:
+Each classroom contains equipment that may be similar to the following:

-- A camera in the front of the room, focused on the students
+- A camera in the front of the room focused on the students and/or instructor

-- Monitors or a projector in the front of the room for student viewing of remote sites and any material displayed by means of the document camera or other video input
+- A projector in the front of the room for student viewing of remote sites and any material displayed by means of the document camera or other video input

 - A control system for the instructor to choose what is being viewed by the remote sites